bitinfinitywebsolutions/VectorX/README.md

 # VectorX

->A Backend-Driven Flutter UI toolkit for build your dynamic UI with JSON Data, and the json format is very similar with flutter widget code.
+>A Backend-Driven Flutter UI toolkit for build your dynamic UI with JSON Data.

 ## Table of contents
 * [Documention](#general-info)